rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 Options:
   --ram FLOAT           Amount of RAM in GB available on the machine running
-                        this process.
-Used to determine appropriate osm2pgsql command via osm2pgsql-tuner recommendation engine.
+                        the Docker container.
+This is used to determine the appropriate osm2pgsql command via osm2pgsql-tuner
-                        [required]
+                        recommendation engine.  [required]
   --region TEXT         Region name matching the filename for data sourced
                         from Geofabrik. e.g. north-america/us.
 Optional when
                         --input-file is specified, otherwise required.